 Macrophages: Greatly înumbers are seen in airway lumen, lung parenchyma, and bronchoalveolar lavage fluid.
 Derived from blood monocytes that differentiate within lung tissue.
-Produce increased inflammatory mediators and proteases in COPD patients in response to cigarette smoke and may show defective phagocytosiso.
+Produce increased inflammatory mediators and proteases in COPD patients in response to cigarette smoke and may show defective phagocytosis8.

 T lymphocytes: Both CD4+ and CD8+ cells are increased in the airway wall and lung parenchyma, with CD8+:CD4+ ratio.
-CD8+ Cells (Tc1) and Th1 cells which secrete interferon- $\gamma$ and express the chemokine receptor CXCR3o.
+CD8+ T cells (Tc1) and Th1 cells which secrete interferon- γ and express the chemokine receptor CXCR3°.
 CD8+ cells may be cytotoxic to alveolar cells, contributing to their destruction.

-B lymphocytes: 1 in peripheral airways and within lymphoid follicles, possibly as a response to chronic colonization and infection of the airways.
+B lymphocytes: 1 in peripheral airways and within lymphoid follicles, possibly as a response to chronic colonization and infection of the airways4.

-Eosinophils: ↑eosinophil proteins in sputum and ↑eosinophils in airway wall during exacerbations.
+Eosinophils: 1 eosinophil proteins in sputum and 1 eosinophils in airway wall during exacerbations.